themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-As you can see both `Pop` and `Peek` has similar implementation with only exceptation being `q.head = q.head.next` part of the `Pop` method.
-With those two methods above we can consume our data structure all we want.
-But the data structure is totally useless without an actual data in it.
-Therefore, we need to implement a way to push a new value into our queue structure.
+as you can see both `Pop` and `Peek` has simiwaw impwementation with o-onwy exceptation b-being `q.head = q.head.next` pawt of the `Pop` method. σωσ with those two methods above w-we can consume o-ouw data stwuctuwe a-aww we want. σωσ b-but the data s-stwuctuwe is totawwy u-usewess without a-an actuaw d-data in it. >_< thewefowe, :3 we nyeed to impwement a way to push a nyew vawue into ouw q-queue stwuctuwe.

-### The `Push` method
+### the `Push` method

-We are going to be almost done with our core functionality with the `Push` method.
-Before implementing it though, let's first start by writing down what that method is going to do.
+we awe going to be awmost done with o-ouw cowe functionawity w-with the `Push` method. òωó befowe impwementing it though, o.O w-wet's fiwst s-stawt by wwiting d-down nyani that m-method is going t-to do.

-First we need to consider initial/empty state where our head node will ne `nil`.
-In that case we only need to create a node with pushed value and assign it to the head and that's it.
-Then we need to iterate the linked list until we reach out to a node with value greater than the value we are pushing.
-When we found out that node, we will insert a new node before it.
-If we reach to the end of the linked list without finding out a node with greater value, we will add the value as a sibling of the last node (aka: tail node).
+fiwst we nyeed to considew initiaw/empty s-state whewe o-ouw head nyode w-wiww nye `nil`. 😳 in that case we onwy nyeed to cweate a-a nyode with p-pushed vawue a-and assign it to t-the head and that's i-it.
+XD then we n-need to itewate t-the winked wist u-untiw we weach out to a nyode with vawue gweatew than the vawue we awe pushing. :3 w-when we found out that nyode, 😳😳😳 we wiww insewt a n-nyew nyode befowe it. -.- if we weach t-to the end of the winked wist without finding out a nyode with g-gweatew vawue, ( ͡o ω ͡o ) we wiww add the v-vawue as a sibwing o-of the wast nyode (aka: taiw nyode).

-A pseudo implementation of the above specification will look like this:
+a pseudo impwementation of the above s-specification w-wiww wook wike t-this:

 ```go
 if head == nil {